Primary Care Physicians

-- Address and treat any risk factors for coronary vascular disease and obesity-related comorbidities.
+- Address and treat any risk factors for heart disease and obesity-related comorbidities.

 - Develop and implement a treatment plan that includes dietary guidelines, an exercise regimen that is appropriate given the risk factors, and refer to a registered dietitian, as appropriate.

-- Consideration for referral to weight management programs, such as those provided by each individual’s employer or available in the community.
+- Consider referral to weight management programs, such as those provided by an employer or available in the community.

-- Establish regular follow-up visits to determine if the patient is achieving success (3% - 5% weight loss) and if not, consider referral to a board-certified obesity medicine specialist.
+- Establish regular follow-up visits to determine if the patient is achieving success (3% to 5% weight loss) and if not, consider referral to a board-certified obesity medicine specialist.